What is adrenal cancer?

 - Aldosterone helps the kidneys regulate the amount of salt in the blood and helps regulate blood pressure.

 - Adrenal androgens are hormones which can be converted to more common forms of the sex hormones estrogen and testosterone in other parts of the body.
-The amount of these hormones made by the adrenal gland is usually small (as compared to what is made in other parts of the body).
+The amount of these hormones that result from conversion of adrenal androgens is small compared to what is made in other parts of the body.
 The testicles produce most of the androgens (male hormones) in men.
 The ovaries produce most of the estrogens (female hormones) in women.

 The inner part of the adrenal gland, called the medulla, is really an extension of the nervous system.
 Nervous system hormones such as norepinephrine and epinephrine (also called adrenaline) are made in the medulla.
 Tumors and cancers that start in the adrenal medulla include pheochromocytomas (which are most often benign) and neuroblastomas.

 This document is about tumors and cancers of the adrenal cortex.
 It does not discuss tumors of the adrenal medulla.
-Neuroblastomas are discussed in our document, Neuroblastoma.
+Neuroblastomas are covered in a separate document.

 Adrenal cortex tumors

 There are 2 main types of adrenal cortex tumors: benign (non-cancerous) and malignant (cancers).
 Most of these tumors are benign and are called adenomas.
 Cancers of the adrenal cortex are rare.
 These 2 types of tumors can sometimes be hard to tell apart when the cells are looked at under the microscope.
-Although experienced pathologists (doctors that are trained to look at tissue under the microscope) can tell the difference in most cases, sometimes the only way to know for sure that the tumor is a cancer is when it has spread.
-If it has spread to lymph nodes or other organs and tissues, it is a cancer.
+Although experienced pathologists (doctors that are trained to diagnose diseases by looking at tissue under the microscope) can tell the difference in most cases, sometimes the only way to know for sure that the tumor is a cancer is when it spreads.
+If it spreads to lymph nodes or other organs and tissues, it is a cancer.
 Adenomas do not spread outside the adrenal gland.

 Adrenal cortex adenomas

 Most tumors of the adrenal cortex are not cancer.
 They are benign tumors known as adenomas.
 These tumors are small, usually less than 2 inches (5 centimeters) across.
-They usually occur in only 1 adrenal gland, but sometimes affect both glands.
+They usually occur in only a single adrenal gland, but sometimes affect both.

 Some adenomas produce too much adrenal steroid hormones.
 Sometimes the excess hormone can cause symptoms.
 Many of the hormone-related symptoms of adenomas are the same as those from adrenal carcinomas (cancers).
-These symptoms are discussed in the sections, “Can adrenal cancer be found early?” and “How is adrenal cancer diagnosed?”
+These symptoms are discussed in the section, “Signs and symptoms of adrenal cancer.”
 Adenomas are much more likely than carcinomas to produce high levels of aldosterone, which can cause high blood pressure.

 Treatment: Adenomas can be cured by removing the adrenal gland that contains the adenoma.
-Some adrenal adenomas that cause hormone-related symptoms can be treated effectively with medications that block the production or actions of these hormones.
+Some adrenal adenomas that cause hormone-related symptoms can be treated effectively with medicines to block the production or actions of these hormones.
 This may be the best treatment choice for patients with other serious medical problems who might not be able to withstand a major operation.

 The treatment of incidentalomas depends on the chance that it may be a cancer and whether or not it is raising hormone levels.
 When an adrenal tumor is found accidentally, tests are often done to see if it is making hormones.
 If it is, surgery is often recommended.
 Otherwise, surgery may only be recommended if it is likely to be a cancer.
-Tumors that are small are less likely to be cancer, and are often watched but not treated.
-The CT (or MRI) scan is repeated at least 6 months later to see if the tumor has grown.
-If it has, the tumor may need to be removed.
+Small tumors are less likely to be cancer, and are often watched but not treated.
+The CT (or MRI) scan can be repeated in 6 to 24 months to see if the tumor has grown.
+If it has, it may need to be removed.
 If it hasn't grown, hormone levels will be watched over the next few years.
 If the tumor remains small and doesn't make any hormones, it may not need to be treated at all.

 The remainder of this document refers to adrenal cancers only, and not to adenomas.